 Module co-ordinator: Dr Sudesna Chaterjee

-Throughout this module attention will be given to the importance of person-centred care and strategies to embed this approach into practice.
+Throughout this course attention will be given to the importance of person-centered care and strategies to embed this approach into practice.
 Case studies will be used to encourage interactive and experiential learning.
-This module links evidence to clinical practice to enhance critical thinking.
+This course links evidence to clinical practice to enhance critical thinking.

 - 21 hours of lectures